 Everything doesn’t have to be viewed from the perspective of whether it is sharable or not.
 We feel pressured to stay connected for fear of missing out.
 We don’t want to be the odd man out or the person who doesn’t understand the jokes or memes.

 There is the need to stay charged and always available to be reached in the event that something is happening.
-If you sit and watch for a while in the airport you will see people making a mad dash to find an outlet to charge their phone.
-They are pretzeled or sitting in the most awkward of positions just to stay on the phone.
+If you sit and watch for a while in the airport, you will see people making a mad dash to find an outlet to charge their phone.
+They often end up pretzeled or sitting in the most awkward of positions just to get recharged.

 We’re tethered to these electrical devices, and missing out on reality.